spacecatpixel/lokidocs/RunServiceNodeAsService.md

 # How to configure the Loki daemon as a service

 *IMPORTANT*: This guide is a work in progress that may be updated.
-It can contain errors.
+It may contain errors.

 **USE AT YOUR OWN RISK!**